The 4 Best Yemen Coffee Beans

-When I began researching Yemen coffee, one of the first things I did was to go to Google Maps and see what Yemen looks like.
+When I began researching coffee from Yemen, one of the first things I did was to go to Google Maps and see what Yemen looks like.
 And, what kind of mountains Yemen has that can be know as the origin of Arabica coffee.

 One of the first things that struck me was how barren the land of Yemen seems to be.

 In this satellite picture of Yemen from a very high view, you can just see how “brown” everything is:

 Even when you zoom in on any of the parts that have some green, you don’t find a lot of green.

 We suspect these pictures were taken in the winter months.
 You can see from another picture below that when you get close up to a coffee bean farm, they don’t seem to have a problem with growing things.